HamnYce/scripts/run-command-on-file-change/README.md

 # Run Command on File Change

-This script monitors file changes in the current directory and runs a specified command whenever a file is modified.
+This script allows you to run an initial command and then execute a different command whenever a file change is detected in a specified directory.

-## Dependencies
+## Prerequisites

 Ensure you have the following gems installed:

 - `listen`
 - `logger`
+- `optparse`

 You can install them by running: